EST 1980

 by Cameron Burns

-AEC firms are experts in designing and building complex structures, but when it comes to marketing, communication breakdowns and outdated systems are all too common.
+AEC firms are experts in designing and building complex structures, but when it comes to marketing for AEC firms, communication breakdowns and outdated systems are all too common.

-, we tackle one of the biggest challenges in the architecture, engineering, and construction (AEC) industry: bridging the gap between marketing, business development, and CRM usage to win more work.
+, we tackle one of the biggest challenges in the architecture, engineering, and construction (AEC) industry: bridging the gap between marketing, AEC business development, and CRM usage—and adopting CRM for AEC firms—to win more work.

 Joining the conversation is , owner of , a marketing firm specializing in the AEC space.
-With over 17 years in construction and a proven track record of helping firms improve collaboration and communication, Julie shares insights that can help AEC leaders strengthen proposals, track leads effectively, and align teams for greater success.
+With over 17 years in construction and a proven track record of helping firms improve collaboration and communication, Julie shares insights that can help AEC leaders strengthen proposals, track leads effectively, align teams for greater success, and run stronger AEC marketing campaigns.

 Breaking Down Key Challenges and Opportunities

-The Communication Gap Between Marketing and Business Development
+Why Is There a Communication Gap Between Marketing and Business Development?

 In many AEC firms, marketing is tasked with proposals, while business development (BD) focuses on relationships.
 Without clear communication, marketing often remains out of the loop on key relational insights—resulting in generic proposals and low win rates.
-Julie stresses the importance of integrating both functions, fostering a collaborative "happy marriage" between marketing and BD to boost proposal success.
+Julie stresses the importance of integrating both functions, fostering a collaborative "happy marriage" between marketing and AEC business development (BD) to boost proposal success and strengthen AEC marketing.

 Most AEC firms have at least one in-house marketing person—but that person is often bogged down with proposal creation and lacks bandwidth for outward-facing or creative initiatives.
-When you bring in an external consultant, you gain fresh vision and the space to focus on .
+When you bring in an external consultant, you gain fresh vision and the space to focus on that advance marketing AEC firms.
 Julie highlights how consultants can fill the gaps, like what Business Rewritten did with Alliance Construction, unlocking growth and creative campaigns.

-While some firms adopt tools like Deltek or HubSpot, many still track leads with Excel—and when that file disappears, so does valuable data.
+While some firms adopt tools like Deltek or HubSpot as CRM for AEC firms, many still track leads with Excel—and when that file disappears, so does valuable data.
 Julie points out that 99.9% of firms don't use CRM systems properly, due to lack of training, company culture issues, and a lack of data-sharing.
 Without clean, updated data, firms miss out on key attribution insights, end up with weak pipelines, and struggle to track the client lifecycle.
+Understanding is the first step toward reclaiming that lost

-Steps for AEC Firms to Transform Their Strategy
+What Steps Can AEC Firms Take to Transform Their Strategy?

 Strong alignment between marketing and business development improves win rates and proposal quality.
-Regular check-ins and shared goals keep both teams coordinated and working toward the same outcomes.
+Regular check-ins and shared goals keep both teams coordinated and working toward the same outcomes, especially in marketing for AEC firms.

 is equally important.
 Provide training, ensure consistent data entry, and monitor usage so leads can be tracked from first contact to close, giving leadership accurate, actionable insights.